 TV, computer, and video games can agitate a child and make it hard to calm down for the night.
 Turn them off at least an hour before bed.
 Instead, read a chapter of a book together.

 Remind your child to brush and floss his or her teeth before bed.
 Directly supervise your child's dental self-care to ensure that both the back teeth and the front teeth are cleaned.

 When riding a bike, your child should wear a helmet with the strap fastened.
 While roller-skating, roller-blading, or using a scooter or skateboard, it’s safest to wear wrist guards, elbow pads, and knee pads, as well as a helmet.

-Teach your child not to talk to or go anywhere with a stranger.
+Teach your child not to talk to strangers or go anywhere with a stranger.

 Teach your child to swim.
 Many communities offer low-cost swimming lessons.
 Do not let your child play in or around a pool unattended, even if he or she knows how to swim.